open-covid-19/data/README.md

 # Open COVID-19 Dataset
-This repository contains datasets of daily time-series data related to COVID-19, including state/province epidemiology data for over 30 countries and county/municipality data for US, UK, NL and CO.
+This repository contains datasets of daily time-series data related to COVID-19 for 30 countries around the world.
+For most countries, the data is at the spatial resolution of states/provinces, although for US, UK, NL and CO, it is at the finer resolution of county/municipality.
+All regions are assigned a unique key, which resolves discrepancies between ISO/ NUTS/ FIPS codes, etc.

-The data is available as CSV and JSON files, which are published in Github Pages so they can be served directly to Javascript applications without the need of a proxy to set the correct headers for CORS and content type.
-Even if you only want the CSV files, using the URL served by Github Pages is preferred in order to avoid caching issues and potential, future breaking changes.

-For the purpose of making the data as easy to use as possible, there is a [master](#master) table which contains the columns of all other tables joined by `key` and `date`.
-However, performance-wise, it may be better to download the data separately and join the tables locally.
-The datasets available from this project are:
+There are multiple types of data:
+* outcome data Y(i,t), such as cases, deaths, tests, hospital occupancy, for regions i and time t
+* static covariate data X(i), such as population size, GDP, latitude/ longitude
+* dynamic covariate data X(i,t), such as mobility, weather
+* dynamic interventional data C(i,t), such as government lockdowns The data is drawn from multiple sources, as listed below.

+The data is stored in separate csv/ json files, which can be easily merged due to the use of consistent geographic (and temporal) keys.

 | Table | Keys<sup>1</sup> | Content | URL | Source<sup>2</sup> |
 | ----- | ---------------- | ------- | --- | ------------------ |